eevee/eev.ee/content/2021-12-11-recommended-gzdoom-settings.markdown

     GZDoom's hardware renderer isn't bound by a palette, so it happily supports all 256 light levels.
 If you can't stand this, well, it can simulate 16 for you.

+- **Disable truecolor.**

+    `Display options > Hardware renderer > Postprocessing > Tonemap mode: Palette`

+    Doom was a paletted game and only ever displayed the same 256 colors.
+You can make the hardware renderer emulate this effect if you really want to.
+I don't know why you would want to.

+    It won't be _exactly_ the same, of course; Doom's palette-mapping was handcrafted, whereas the renderer is doing it automatically.

 - **Disable the hardware renderer altogether.**

     `Set video mode > Render mode: True color SW renderer`